 This most beautiful and pathetic song requires neither praise nor comment ; its pathos is the pathos of nature, and every heart that feels will understand it.
 Commemorative of the battle of Flodden, fought 9th September 1513, where James the Fourth and the flower of his nobles fell, it is supposed to be written with reference to the depopulation of the border districts, and particularly of those about Ettrick Forest.
 At the period of Flodden, the forest extended over a considerable tract of land, and had therefore many warriors to lose on that fatal field.
 The fate of our gallant James seems yet dubious; but he was lost to his country, whatever became of him.
 His body was never identified, and the conduct of some of the Scottish leaders during and after the battle was sufficiently mysterious.
-The origin of this luckless expedition was too great devotion to the wishes of the fair Queen of France, who, being at the time at war with England, and well aware of our monarch's chivalrous disposition, entreated him to "step but one step in England and strike but one stroke for her sake."
+The origin of this luckless expedition was too great devotion to the wishes of the fair Queen of France, who, being at the time at war with England, and well aware of our monarch's chivalrous disposition, entreated him to "step but one step in Eng-land and strike but one stroke for her sake."
 The result was Flodden field.
 The air is as old as is the line with which it commences, "I've heard a lilting at our ewe-milking," and the often recurring line which presses on our hearts the desolation of the forest.
-Another still remembered fragment of the old song, which gave birth to both the present, contains a most affecting image, and shows that the old minstrel had penned his lamentations from a lady's lips-
+Another still remembered fragment of the old song, which gave birth to both the present, contains a most affecting image, and shows that the old minstrel had neured his lamentacontains a most affecting image, and shows that the old minstrel had penned his lamentations from a lady's lips-